 Cortisol is actually a vital component of our survival and success.
 Think caveman days: You encounter a wild animal.
 The hormone kicks in, boosting your blood sugar levels, heart rate and blood pressure for a quick hit of energy that allows you to escape.
 At the same time, cortisol puts the breaks on body functions, like digestive and reproductive systems, that aren’t necessary—or are perhaps even detrimental—during the encounter.
 While you may not come across many dangerous critters these days, cortisol still has an important role to play in your life.
 When you’re feeling stressed—because of an oncoming car or a last-minute a deadline, for example—your body automatically releases cortisol to help you tackle the “danger” you’re facing.

 But cortisol has another side.
-“Under conditions of acute stress, cortisol helps the body respond in a protective way,” says Mark Liponis, M.D., Chief Medical Officer of Canyon Ranch.
+“Under conditions of acute stress, cortisol helps the body respond in a protective way,” says Mark Liponis, M.D., Canyon Ranch physician (1994 – 2018).
 However, when you’re chronically stressed out (whether it’s a real or perceived danger), your body gets stuck in this fight-or-flight mode and your adrenal glands overproduce cortisol.
 “High cortisol levels for long periods of time are dangerous,” Dr. Liponis says.